Zsuzsanna Jakab: Career

 Jakab began her career in Hungary's Ministry of Health and Social Welfare in 1975, being responsible for external affairs, including relations with WHO.

 Between 1991 and 2002, Jakab worked at the World Health Organization's Regional Office for Europe in a range of senior management roles, including an appointment as Director of Administration and Management Support.
 Before this, as Director of Country Health Development, she was in charge of external relations and strategic partnerships: coordinating collaboration with the 51 Member States in the WHO European Region and international partners.
 During her long tenure with the organization, she also served as Director of the Division of Information, Evidence and Communication and Coordinator of the EUROHEALTH programme.

 Between 2002 and 2005, Jakab was State Secretary at the Hungarian Ministry of Health, Social and Family Affairs, where she managed the country's preparations for European Union accession in the area of public health.
 She played a key role in the negotiations leading up to the Fourth WHO Ministerial Conference on Environment and Health, held in Budapest in June 2004.

 Jakab was the founding Director of the European Centre for Disease Prevention and Control in Stockholm from 2005 to 2010.
 Under her leadership, the agency's staff and budget continued to grow each year.

-From 2010, Jakab served as Director of the World Health Organization's Regional Office for Europe in Copenhagen.
+Since 2010, Jakab has served as Director of the World Health Organization's Regional Office for Europe in Copenhagen.
 She was the Hungarian government's candidate and succeeded Marc Danzon on 1 February 2010, becoming the first woman, the first central-eastern European and the first non-doctor to serve in this position.
 Jakab finished her term as Regional Director in 2019.
 In March 2019, she was appointed Deputy Director-General of the World Health Organization.